-In addition to the items listed above, home-educated applicants may be required to submit a bibliography of high school curriculum and portfolios or performance-based assessments to qualify for admission.
-(A GED may be required.)
+In addition to the items listed above, home-educated applicants may be required to submit a bibliography of high school curriculum, official transcripts from any community college or other college/university courses, and portfolios or performance-based assessments to qualify for admission.
+(A GEE may be required.)